 Try to keep your bio to a maximum of two or three paragraphs, and between 200-300 words.
 Use short, clean phrases that are easy to understand.
 Use appropriate professional fonts and standard font sizes to avoid exhausting readers’ eyes.

-Speak as an expert in your field, but use language anyone can understand.
+Speak like an expert in your field, but use language anyone can understand.

 Be a human